 He wrote fairly extensively on his training for The Saint and his use of combat skills off screen in the 1966 publication The Roger Moore Adventure Book:

 It's a good thing to know how to take good care of yourself - on, and off, the screen.
 The Saint has to pull a few judo, and other, strokes from time to time to get himself out of scrapes - and sometimes into them!
-But the art of self defense is a very useful thing to know.
+But the art of self defence is a very useful thing to know.
 The Saint usually fights the Queensberry rules, with a little judo thrown in, and I often find I am unable to leave The Saint behind me when I leave the studios.